Multi-hop Upstream Anticipatory Traffic Signal Control with Deep Reinforcement Learning: INTRODUCTION

-However, existing approaches to pressure-based traffic signal control often suffer from myopic decision-making, focusing solely on the immediate links at individual intersections without considering the broader network context.
-This is particularly evident in scenarios where traffic flows from multiple directions converge at an intersection.
-Such issue is illustrated with a minimal motivating example in Figure \ref{fig:motivating-example}.
-At the right intersection, a myopic controller perceives equal pressures from the immediate eastbound and immediate southbound links, leading to an equal allocation of green time to competing flows, disregarding the longer queues and congestion that may be developing eastbound upstream.
-This oversight can exacerbate delays and hinder overall network performance.
+Despite these advancements, existing traffic pressure metrics remain limited in their spatial scope, focusing solely on immediate links at individual intersections while ignoring the broader network context.
+As the minimal motivating example shown in Figure \ref{fig:motivating-example}, at the right intersection, a myopic pressure-based controller would assign equal green time to eastbound and southbound flows because it perceives equal pressures from immediate upstream links.
+This approach neglects the longer queues and accumulating congestion further upstream on the eastbound route.
+This example is verified in numerical experiments in Section \ref{sec:exp-setup}.
+Such myopic decision-making exacerbates delays and reduces overall network efficiency, highlighting the need for a farsighted metric that accounts for multi-hop upstream conditions.

-To address this limitation, it is essential to generalize the concept of traffic pressure to incorporate upstream conditions, thus enabling a more comprehensive understanding of traffic dynamics.
-By adopting a farsighted pressure approach, traffic signal controllers can consider not only the immediate queues but also the conditions further upstream, allowing for a more effective allocation of green time to directions experiencing accumulating congestion.
-This broader perspective is crucial for mitigating network delays and enhancing the overall efficiency of traffic signal control systems.

-The primary objective of this work is to develop a generalized concept of traffic pressure that extends to multi-hop upstream, and evaluate the effectiveness of traffic signal control based on the novel metrics.
-By incorporating information from a broader scope of the traffic network, the proposed approach aims to provide a more informed and farsighted control strategy that mitigates network delays more effectively.
-The generalization of traffic pressure to multi-hop conditions allows for the prioritization of traffic movements that can most significantly reduce overall congestion, thereby improving the efficiency of the traffic network as a whole.
+The goal of this work is to develop a generalized concept of traffic pressure that integrates \textit{multi-hop upstream} conditions.
+This approach captures a more comprehensive view of traffic dynamics, allowing controllers to prioritize traffic movements that most effectively alleviate congestion.
+By integrating multi-hop upstream pressure into deep RL agent design, this work provides a farsighted and adaptive framework that mitigates network delays and improves the overall performance of urban traffic networks.

-The contribution of this work are two folds: \begin{enumerate} \item Based on the Markov chain theory, we generalized the concept of traffic pressure to multi-hop upstream traffic, making it more farsighted and capable of addressing the limitations of traditional myopic approaches. \item We validate the proposed multi-hop pressure concept through simulations in both synthetic and realistic scenarios, demonstrating its effectiveness in reducing network delays. \end{enumerate}